 - Facial expressions.
 Sometimes called “parent-look,” facial expressions give infants the communicative context of the words they are hearing.

-- “Parent-gesture.”
-This refers to simply motions such as when a parent points at an object to direct a baby’s attention to the topic of conversation.
+- Gestures.
+This refers to simply motions such as when a parent or caregiver points at an object to direct a baby’s attention to the topic of conversation.

 Used together, these provide a context for language development.